Wildsong/ArcGIS_Python_Template/README.md

 **test_pro/** - contains an ArcGIS Pro project for unit testing and development.
 Includes sample data and a sample Model.

-The template ESRI provides has all the code in one PYT file.
+The template Esri provides has all the code in one PYT file.
 This is okay for little tiny tools, in fact you can easily share a toolbox written this way because it's all in one file.
-But it's hard to debug and hard to maintain.
+With everything in one file though it's hard to debug and hard to maintain.

 My intention is that once you set up the toolbox and tool files, you will seldom touch them.
-Minor errors in those sections can confuse ArcCatalog, causing your entire toolbox to fail to load.
+Minor errors in those sections can confuse Catalog, causing your entire toolbox to fail to load.

 Keeping the toolbox code and the tool code in separate files also means you can very easily move tools from one toolbox to another.
 You just have to change one line in PYT files to add or remove a tool.
-It also makes debugging easier.

 Keeping the code doing the geoprocessing work in a separate file means it can be tested stand-alone in a debugger.
 You can hard code paths and settings in the unit test section and run the business logic by itself.
-It's much faster than trying to do everything through ESRI ArcCatalog typing parameters in over and over.
+It's much faster than trying to do everything through ArcGIS Pro, typing in the parameters in over and over.

-You have to quit and restart ArcCatalog to get it to notice changes in the toolbox code, and this really slows down debugging too.
+There is a bug in both ArcGIS Pro and ArcCatalog; to get them to notice changes in the toolbox you have to reload them.
+This really slows down debugging.
 If you know a work around ("refresh" does not do it), please tell me.
 By contrast keeping business logic in separate files means you can update and save that file and then immediately re-run the tool in ArcMap or ArcCatalog.

 ## Unit Tests